|

 and talking to the people whose lives are touched by

 waterfowl, or who touch the lives of the birds.
 It also tells of the remarkable resilience of nature, especially when given assistance by dedicated people.
 The year of the trip, 1989, was during the peak of one of the worst droughts in recent time.
 Duck populations were crashing, and the drought, though a natural phenomenon to which ducks are well adapted, gave some people the chance they needed to plow up, burn or otherwise destroy more of the already dwindled wetlands on the waterfowl breeding grounds.
 But the book also tells the story of the vision and generosity of other farmers, as well as conservationists and government agencies, to restore habitat, to work together for the benefit of wildlife at a time when the future of waterfowl - prairie nesting ducks in particular - was very much in doubt.
-First published in 1991, the book has long been out of print.
-Now, thanks to Adventure Publications, an all new edition is again available to allow readers to accompany me on this fascinating journey.
-This edition contains a new foreword by renowned environmental writer Ted Williams, and a new chapter encapsulating what has occurred to both waterfowl and their habitat in the decade since I made the trip.
+First published in 1991 as a hardcover by Stackpole Press, I'm making it available again as a softcover.
+This edition contains a foreword by renowned conservation writer Ted Williams, as well as addendums that encapsulate what has occurred to both waterfowl and their habitat in the decade since I made the trip.
 If you have dreamt of such a journey, if ducks and geese and the magic places in which they thrive stir your heart, if, like me, some of the greatest friends you've been blessed to know are the dogs in your life, then join me on this trip.
 You will not regret it.